borisding/universsr/resources/USERGUIDE.md

 |`test:watch`|Running test with watch mode turned on.|
 |`test:coverage`|Running test with coverage report output.|

-## App Configuration
+## Project Configuration
-- All configuration related should be placed in `config` folder, which is under the `resources` directory.
+- Project configuration should be placed in `config` folder, which is under the `resources` directory.
 By default, this starter comes with an example `.env.example` required for the app usage.
 Please rename the file to `.env` to serve your actual app configuration.

 - This starter relies on `dotenv` package to load environment variables from `.env` into Node's `process.env`.
 You should always define new environment variables in `.env`.